-I am a children’s author, biomedical engineer, scientist, mom, and member of SCBWI.
+I am a children’s book author, biomedical engineer, scientist, mom, and member of SCBWI.
 My short story, “Magnolia Fall,” is published in the 14th Annual Writer’s Digest Short Short Story Competition Collection.
 Contact me at michelle (at) michellekarene (dot) com.

 In June of 2013, I discovered the joy of writing stories.
-A book lover at heart, I had always enjoyed curling up with a good novel and getting lost in another world where I could cheer for the hero, cry for a lost true love, or believe that I was a princess.
+A book lover at heart, I enjoyed curling up with a good novel and getting lost in another world where I could cheer for the hero, cry for a lost true love, or believe that I was a princess.
 I loved imagining that I could travel through time or that I could defy the impossible.